 People have described me in various ways: an architect of ideas; a graphic developmentologist; the love child of Batman and the Cat in the Hat.

 Making Voices Visible is a thread that runs through most of my work since 2004.
-For me, graphic facilitation is about making others' voices visible, helping groups and individuals to create meaning in new ways.
+For me, graphic facilitation is about making others' voices visible, helping groups and individuals to see in new ways that help create shared meaning.
 Photography, on the other hand, is about making my own voices visible.